dtcenter/MET/docs/Users_Guide/config_options.rst

 * MERGE_FCST for matching allowing only additional forecast merging

-* "NO_MERGE" for matching with no additional merging in either field
+* NO_MERGE for matching with no additional merging in either field

 .. code-block:: none